How to Factory Reset macOS Sierra?

 One of the most critical steps before a factory reset is to back up your data.
 Once you perform the reset, all information stored on your Mac will be permanently deleted.
 Here are a few backup options to consider:

-- Disk Clone: Mac disk cloning software - such as Donemax Disk Clone for Mac can clone everything from the Mac to the external hard drive, creating a full bootable clone backup.
+4. Disk Clone: Mac disk cloning software, like Donemax Disk Clone for Mac, can copy everything from your Mac to an external hard drive.
+This creates a complete bootable backup.

 2. Sign Out of Accounts